SoftwareGuy/NodeListServer/README.md

 How the heck do you display servers that are available for you to join?

 Enter NodeLS.
-NodeLS started as a free alternative/reimplementation of the Mirror List Server using NodeJS.
-The source is licensed under MIT.
-That said, using NodeLS also brings you assurance that you control the data that is being sent and received, not a third party other than the server provider you deal with.
+It's a flexible and open source server listing system that works with pretty much any software that can understand JSON.
+NodeLS also brings you assurance that you control the data that is being sent and received, not a third party other than the server provider you deal with.

 _**Please consider a donation (see the Ko-Fi button above) if this server software is useful to you.**_

 ## Support Update
 While issue tickets are the preferred way of support, you may also ask for support on the [Oiran Studio Discord](https://discord.gg/kUvJYjrbHE).
 It may be a faster way of getting support if I'm not busy with other client tasks.
-Sometimes issue ticket notificatons get snowed under a truck load of new email.
+Sometimes issue ticket notifications get snowed under a truck load of new email.

 ## Features

+-   **Fast:** We use NodeJS to power this baby.
 -   **OSS Core:** Feel free to tailor it to your needs, it's open source.
 Find a bug?
 Fix it, shoot me a PR, let me review and if it looks good, congrats!
 -   **Game Engine Agnostic:** Thanks to the HTTP API, any engine that can do HTTP requests can take advantage of NodeLS.
--   **Fast:** Mirror's retired List Server was written in Erlang.
-We use NodeJS to power this baby.
+-   **WebGL compatible:** No complex magic required.
+NodeLS uses a simple API to query, add and remove servers.
 -   **Secure:** ACLs (Access Control Lists) can be used as well as key authenication to prevent anyone adding/removing servers from your instances.
 Servers must provide a key in order to register, and rate limiting clients helps keep traffic floods at bay.
--	**Configurable:** Generation 2 of NodeLS now features a INI-styled configuration file.
-This makes configuration much easier.
--   **WebGL compatible:** No complex magic required.
-NodeLS uses a simple HTTP API to add and remove servers.
+-   **Configurable:** Hard-coded options are kept to a minimum, allowing greater flexibility.

 ## Non-Features